-- whom to share it with.
-For example, the human resources department may know your diagnosis, but they don't have to tell your supervisor or colleagues.
+- Whom to share it with.
+For example, the human resources (HR) department may know your diagnosis, but they don't have to tell your supervisor or colleagues.

-For more information about telling your employer about your mental health problem, see also How to be mentally healthy at work.
+For more information about telling your employer about your mental health problem, see our pages on how to be mentally healthy at work.

 If your employer has asked you questions in the past about your health or disability and you did not tell them about your mental health problem then, and now you do want to tell them, you should get some specialist legal advice.
-See Useful contacts for more information.
+(See Useful contacts for details.)

 How do I show my employer that I have a disability?

 Sometimes your employer may accept what you say without asking for more information.
 But, because mental health problems aren’t visible, it may be hard to explain your situation to your employer.

 It is helpful to have a note from your doctor or another professional to explain:

 - what mental health problems you have